Solr Deployment Backups - SearchStax

 Deployments covered by Gold, Platinum, or Platinum Plus support agreements receive complimentary daily backups (once per day, with one-day retention).

-- A backup is a snapshot of the Zookeeper configuration and the Solr index files.
+- A backup is a snapshot of the Zookeeper configuration, the Solr index files, the security.json file, and any custom .JAR files.

 - Backups may be done manually, or they may be done automatically on a schedule.